-- Academic Test Request
+- Academic Test Request Form (printable word version)

 Students may take makeup, retake, and special-circumstances tests in the Academic Services Center in Library 103.
 You and your students may take advantage of our services if a student misses a mid-term, final, or other important test during the course of the semester.
 You may also utilize this service for students who need special testing accommodations.